Mail is a cornerstone for many successful businesses. Sending monthly statements and occasional postcard campaigns helps companies grow and thrive.

 Instead of estimating postage by using traditional stamps, you can weigh each piece you send—whether it’s a letter or a package—and pay the exact postage required.

 Plus, as of January 2019, USPS® offers businesses that use postage meters a $.05 discount on every First-Class Mail® letter they send.
-The savings adds up: a small business sending 1,000 mailpieces a month could save about $600 a year by using a meter.1
+The savings add up: A small business sending 1,000 mailpieces a month could save about $600 a year by using a meter.1

 Avoid surcharges and delays

-When you estimate the cost to send an item—especially one that is large, weighs more or is unusually sized—you may underpay for postage by using stamps.
+When you estimate the cost to send an item—especially one that is large, heavy or unusually shaped—you may underpay for postage by using stamps.
 This leads to surcharges that could delay delivery or make an item undeliverable entirely.

 With metered mail, you’re always paying exact postage, which helps to ensure that your mail gets to its recipients without costing you time and money.

 Drop off mail and skip the line

 Finding the time to get to the Post Office location can be tough, according to 37% of small businesses who participated in a Pitney Bowes study.2 With a meter, you don’t need to go out of your way or wait in line.